elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - fluentd replaced the time_key value from time to requestReceivedTimestamp for kube-audit log pattern [#571](https://github.com/elastisys/compliantkubernetes-apps/pull/571)
 - group_by in alertmanager changed to be configurable
 - Reworked harbor restore script into a k8s job and updated the documentation.
+- Increased slm timeout from 30 to 45 min.

 ### Fixed